 When, in the discretion of the Board, it is in the interest of, and consistent with the goals and objectives of RTAM, to cooperate with a commercial entity in distributing information to RTAM members then, where practical and with all costs being borne by the requesting group, such information may be distributed through RTAM print and electronic media or a bonded mailer to which RTAM will provide a single-use mailing list.

-3.02 Liaison with Membership
+5.04 Liaison with Membership

-RTAM Board shall ensure that regular reports on the actions and deliberations of the Board and its Committees are reported to the membership through print and electronic media.
+The RTAM Board shall ensure that regular reports on the actions and deliberations of the Board and its Committees are reported to the membership through print and electronic media.

-SECTION 4 – AUTHORITY

-Statements of Policy

-RTAM shall:

-Maintain a Policy Manual which shall govern RTAM actions and activities.

-Date any policy amended, deleted, reaffirmed, or added to a governing Policy Manual and ratified by the membership, as of the date of the AGM where the ratification occurred.

-Where the number of changes to the governing Policy Manual are such that 4.01 b) is impractical, the membership can be requested to ratify a new governing Policy Manual which shall be dated, the year of the AGM where the ratification occurred.
-In such case, the membership is to be provided with summary information regarding the major changes.

-4.02 Establishment of Policy

-The establishment of policy is the responsibility of the membership.
-Interim policy may be established by the Board but shall be submitted to the membership for ratification at the next AGM.

-4.03 Policy Review

-The Board shall annually review the RTAM Policy Manual and for each policy statement that was passed five or more years earlier it shall reaffirm, add to, amend, or delete the policy on an interim basis for ratification at the next AGM.